Creodonta

 "Creodont" groups had an extensive range, both geographically and temporally.
 They are known from the late Paleocene through the late Oligocene in North America, the early Eocene through late Oligocene in Europe, from the late Paleocene through late Miocene in Asia, and from the late Paleocene to the late Miocene in Africa.
-While most were small-to-medium sized mammals, among their number was Sarkastodon, one of the largest mammalian land predators of all time, weighing an estimated 800 kg, though this may have been an overestimate.
+While most were small-to-medium sized mammals, among their number was Megistotherium and Sarkastodon, both of which were some of the largest terrestrial mammalian hypercarnivores.
 The last genus, Dissopsalis, went extinct about .'

 Most modern paleontologists agree both "creodont" families are related to Carnivora, but are not their direct ancestors.
 It is still unclear how closely the two families are related to each other.
 In general, classification is complicated by the fact that relationships among fossil mammals are usually decided by similarities in the teeth, but the teeth of hypercarnivorous species may evolve similar shapes through convergent evolution, to deal with the mechanics of eating meat.

 "Creodonts" share with the Carnivora, and many other predatory mammal clades, the carnassial shear, a scissors-like modification of upper and lower cheek teeth that was used to slice muscle tissue.
 This adaptation is also seen in other clades of predatory mammals.

 Systematics and history

 "Creodonta" was coined by Edward Drinker Cope in 1875.
 Cope included the oxyaenids and the viverravid Didymictis but omitted the Hyaenodontidae.
-In 1880. he expanded the term to include families Miacidae (including Viverravidae), Arctocyonidae, Leptictidae (now Pseudorhyncocyonidae), Oxyaenidae, Ambloctonidae and Mesonychidae.
+In 1880, he expanded the term to include families Miacidae (including Viverravidae), Arctocyonidae, Leptictidae (now Pseudorhyncocyonidae), Oxyaenidae, Ambloctonidae and Mesonychidae.
 Cope originally placed creodonts within the Insectivora.
 In 1884, however, he regarded them as a basal group from which both carnivorans and insectivorans arose.

 Hyaenodontidae was not included among the creodonts until 1909.
 William Diller Matthew regarded Creodonta as a suborder of order Carnivora, divided in three groups: